From celebrations to casual nights out, alcohol is nearly everywhere these days.

 However, to begin with, it may be helpful to have an exit strategy ready in case it all becomes too much.
 This might consist of having somebody to phone after a short time at the gathering, or if you feel you need support or even rescue.
 After all, you don’t want to torture yourself and extreme anxiety can become quite traumatic, so it’s best to start with short sessions.

 You’ll feel more confident if you feel better about yourself, so dress in a way that makes you comfortable with yourself.
-Feeling comfortable will instantly make you more social and extraverted.
+Feeling comfortable will instantly make you more social and extroverted.
 Clothing and accessories, such as a statement necklace or funny t-shirt, can also be great conversation starters.

 When to Seek Help